USPS on-time performance dips again as millions prepare to mail 2020 ballots

 Postal Service spokesman David Partenheimer wrote in an emailed statement that delivering election mail was the agency’s top priority and, “We are 100 percent committed throughout the Postal Service to fulfilling our vital role in the nation’s electoral process by securely and timely delivering all ballots pursuant to our long-established processes and procedures.”

-The Postal Service’s on-time performance improved the final week of September over the week previous, up 1.7 percent, Partenheimer wrote, because of “our continued focus on the advancement of inventory, reduction in cycle times, and effective use of transportation.”
+The Postal Service’s on-time performance improved the final week of September over the previous week, up 1.7 percent, Partenheimer wrote, because of “our continued focus on the advancement of inventory, reduction in cycle times, and effective use of transportation.”

 Also Friday, Sen. Jacky Rosen (Nev.), Peters and 17 other Senate Democrats wrote to DeJoy about problems with the Postal Service’s change-of-address database, which was not updated for three weeks in August.